Understanding your blood pressure and the impact it can have on your stress levels is the first step to taking control of your health.

-In short, a healthy blood pressure is essential to the maintenance of a healthy cardiovascular and circulatory system.
+In short, healthy blood pressure is essential to the maintenance of a healthy cardiovascular and circulatory system.

-While our ethnicity can impact on our susceptibility to disorders caused by blood pressure, it is more likely that our lifestyle is mostly responsible.
+While our ethnicity can impact our susceptibility to disorders caused by blood pressure, it is more likely that our lifestyle is mostly responsible.

 Stress and Blood Pressure

-In small doses, these spikes in blood pressure are a normal part of our physiology – the rise is temporary and when the threat removed, it returns to a good range.
+In small doses, these spikes in blood pressure are a normal part of our physiology – the rise is temporary and when the threat is removed, it returns to a good range.

-It might be that your job or homelife constantly put your body into a situation where it feels it needs to react physically to assist you in your survival.
+It might be that your job or home life constantly puts your body into a situation where it feels it needs to react physically to assist you in your survival.

-While there is no direct evidence that these factors are linked to high blood pressure, those who struggle with stress are more likely to suffer with cardiovascular and circulatory issues.
+While there is no direct evidence that these factors are linked to high blood pressure, those who struggle with stress are more likely to suffer from cardiovascular and circulatory issues.

 Reactions to stress

-Though the scientific evidence to link long term BP issues and stress is slight, the behaviours we exhibited when stressed are directly connected.
+Though the scientific evidence to link long-term BP issues and stress is slight, the behaviors we exhibited when stressed are directly connected.

 It is also a good idea to get plenty of sleep and exercise regularly to burn off the stress hormones and allow you to keep your emotions in perspective.

 In the short term

 While a doctor might send you for tests and suggest changes to your lifestyle, there may be more immediate interventions required.

 The message about stress

-Equally, when our lifestyle is unhealthy, we turn more to products that seem to help in the short term but have long term health ramifications – therefore – stopping smoking, reduce alcohol consumption and increase exercise are also going to help both your blood pressure and the evenness of your mood.
+Equally, when our lifestyle is unhealthy, we turn more to products that seem to help in the short term but have long-term health ramifications – therefore – stopping smoking, reducing alcohol consumption, and increasing exercise are also going to help both your blood pressure and the evenness of your mood.